Tinnitus

 Whilst there are no cures just yet, there are a variety of options available for a tinnitus sufferer.

-• Consult your doctor to see whether you need to have your tinnitus investigated medically
+• Consult your doctor to see whether you need to have your tinnitus investigated medically.

 • Evaluate your lifestyle.
 We know that there are a number of lifestyle choices that can increase the frequency or intensity of tinnitus.
 For some individuals, it can be drinking too much coffee or tea, excessive chocolate, nicotine, etc.

-• If you have trouble sleeping because of your tinnitus then introduce some soothing sounds.
-There are numerous CDs with sounds of the ocean or the forest, etc. If this disturbs your partner you can have a pillow speaker (very flat) or an earpiece connected to your CD player
+• If you have trouble sleeping because of your tinnitus, then introduce some soothing sounds.
+There are numerous CDs with sounds of the ocean or the forest, etc. If this disturbs your partner, you can have a pillow speaker (very flat) or an earpiece connected to your CD player.

 • If you have hearing loss along with your tinnitus, a hearing device may help.
-It allows you to hear other sounds (natural) and will distract you from your tinnitus whilst helping you to communicate more effectively with family and friends
+It allows you to hear other sounds (natural) and will distract you from your tinnitus whilst helping you to communicate more effectively with family and friends.

-Get Started
+Get Tested

 Share by: